We can call it: The holiday shopping season is on. Full force. The anecdotal evidence has been piling up for the past few weeks:

 Trends — good and bad — make the case that holiday shopping is here and now

 Consumer abuse — complaints that an ordered package never arrived or that an ordered product was unsatisfactory — is also on an upswing.
 Signifyd’s Consumer Abuse Index is at its highest point since the start of pandemic lockdowns in March 2020.
-Like payment fraud, the abuse index, which measures chargeback claims on Signifyd’s network, has surpassed 2020’s peak — running 174% higher than at the start of the pandemic.
+Like payment fraud, the abuse index, which measures merchant protection from chargeback claims on Signifyd’s network, has surpassed 2020’s peak — running 174% higher than at the start of the pandemic.

 A chargeback is a claim a consumer makes against an online retailer arguing that a credit card charge should be reversed.
 The claim can be filed for any number of reasons, including that a package didn’t arrive or that a product was unsatisfactory.

 While Signifyd has seen an increase in fraud and consumer abuse attempts throughout the pandemic, the uptick during what is now the holiday shopping season should put retailers on notice that these threats are likely to persist and perhaps increase as the holiday season moves towards its traditional Black Friday start.